thechainedlibrary/thechainedlibrary/index.md

 * TBC
 * TBC

-Texts are ordered by date of publication so as to give an idea of how the area has evolved over time.
+Texts are ordered by date of publication in order to give an idea of how the area has evolved over time.